THOMAS ALFRED PECK 1889–1917

-Age 12 living at 2 Allison Street, Featherstone, nr Pontefract, Yorks., with father Edward, a colliery salesman, mother Sarah, brothers Edward and Frederick 17, Harry 6 and sisters Rose 19 and Lily 9.
+Age 12 living at 2 Allison Street, Featherstone, nr Pontefract, Yorks., with father Edward, a colliery salesman, mother Sarah, brothers Edward, apprentice electrical engineer, and Frederick, school teacher, Harry 6 and sisters Rose, milliner, and Lily 9.

 Age 22, single and boarding with Herbert Seaton and family at the Harlequin, Radcliffe on Trent.
 He is employed as an Elementary school teacher, Notts.
 County Council.
 He commenced teaching at Radcliffe school on 1st December 1910.

 Military Unit: 143 Siege Battery, Royal Garrison Artillery

 Theatre of War: France and Flanders, date of entry 16.8.16.
 Total war service abroad 11 months.